kloopdogg/AzCertNotes/ai900/Text-Analysis-with-the-Language-Service.md

 - **Stop word removal**: Stop words are words that should be excluded from the analysis.
 For example, "the", "a", or "it" make text easier for people to read but add little semantic meaning.
 - **n-grams**: Multi-term phrases such as "I have" or "he walked".
 A single word phrase is a unigram, a two-word phrase is a bi-gram, a three-word phrase is a tri-gram, and so on.
 By considering words as groups, a machine learning model can make better sense of the text.
 - **Stemming**: Technique in which algorithms are applied to consolidate words before counting them, so that words with the same root are interpreted as being the same token.
+- **Vectorization**: Captures semantic relationships between words by assigning them to locations in n-dimensional space.

 ### Frequency analysis
 Count the number of occurrences of each token, and determine the main subject of a test corpus by finding the most frequently used tokens/bigrams.